caponiman/pecunia_via/README.md

 Currently, it retrieves basic stock price information in an easily readable format through your computer's terminal.

 It is IMPORTANT that before you run this program that you put a file named "api_key.txt" in the folder with the program's files with your FinnHub API key or it will not work.

+Some files will be blank because I haven't had an opportunity to write them yet.
+They will be completed in the future.